SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 For more information, see [{% assign linkedpage = site.pages | where: "name", "a11y-best-practices.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %}).

-Manual tests should be performed in order to ensure the new feature is accessible and free of AMP violation.
-This means screenreader testing using VO for Mac or JAWS for Windows and Access Assistant for verifying AMP violations.
+Manual tests should be performed to ensure the new feature is accessible and does not raise any AMP violations.
+This means conducting screen reader testing using VO for Mac or JAWS for Windows, as well as using Access Assistant to verify AMP violations.

 ## Browser Compatibility